textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select export](https://docs.textpattern.com/img/select-export.png)

-The selection will trigger another option to respond to by way of a checkbox: *Delete unused templates from disk on export*.
+The selection will trigger another option to respond to by way of a checkbox: <q><i>Delete unused templates from disk on export</i></q>.

 ![Select export option](https://docs.textpattern.com/img/select-export-option.png)